 UQ Faculty of Medicine researcher, Professor Josephine Forbes said the protein discovery was an exciting development.

-“Our laboratory tests show sRAGE can correct faulty regulatory T-cells to better prevent the from going haywire and causing diabetes,” said Professor Forbes.
+“Our laboratory tests show sRAGE can correct faulty regulatory T-cells to better prevent the immune system from going haywire and causing diabetes,” said Professor Forbes.

-“Our pre-clinical studies indicate this agent will be safer and far less intrusive than being tested for type 1diabetes prevention, such as regulatory T-cell infusions.
+“Our pre-clinical studies indicate this agent will be safer and far less intrusive than current treatments being tested for type 1diabetes prevention, such as regulatory T-cell infusions.

 “We’ve already started working with companies overseas to explore ways of delivering the treatment in tablet form and we’re optimistic about starting clinical trials within three years.”

-Mater Researcher, Dr. Sherman Leung said the in human cell models showed the sRAGE treatment increased regulatory T-cells at important sites in the body critical for type 1 diabetes development.
+Mater Researcher, Dr. Sherman Leung said the laboratory tests in human cell models showed the sRAGE treatment increased regulatory T-cells at important sites in the body critical for type 1 diabetes development.

 “We found boosting the regulatory T-cells using sRAGE in the pancreas, pancreatic lymph nodes and spleen prevented diabetes, and also resulted in better insulin expression and function,” Dr. Leung said.